Contents

 Cons

-1. Invoices still need to be entered manually in the ERP or accounting system.
+1. Invoices need to be manually entered in the ERP or accounting system.

-2. You still need to match the invoices manually with the Purchase order system.
+2. You must still match the invoices manually with the Purchase order system.

 3. The invoice approval workflow needs to be managed manually or implement a different process for managing invoice exceptions and approvals.

-Procure-to-pay software allows you to automate the purchasing process and helps you with streamlining the supplier invoice process.
+Procure-to-pay software allows you to automate the purchasing process and helps you streamline the supplier invoice process.

-With procure-to-pay software, you get an integrated purchase order and invoicing process in one single system, increasing the end-to-end purchasing cycle efficiency.
+With procure-to-pay software, you get an integrated purchase order and invoicing process in one system, increasing the efficiency of the end-to-end purchasing cycle.

 The procure-to-pay system would then send the invoice to the accounting system for booking the cost and paying the vendors.